Here we outline our four businesses, through which we contribute widely to the lives of people around the world.

 Recognizing that the risks and opportunities associated with climate change will have a significant impact on its business strategy, The CITIZEN Group has identified the risks and opportunities associated with climate change through the following process, and the Sustainability Committee Secretariat took the lead in analyzing and assessing the significance of the 1.5°C and 4°C scenarios.

-Process 1
+Step 1

 We comprehensively identified the risks and opportunities associated with climate change.

-Process 2
+Step 2

 We organized the identified risks and opportunities in relation to the four business segments of Watches and Clocks, Machine Tools, Devices, and Electronic Devices and Others, as well as in three time frames: short, medium, and long term.

-Process 3
+Step 3

-For each risk and opportunity identified, we used a 5-point scale to evaluate its "impact on the company" and "likelihood of occurrence".
-As an overall evaluation, items with a high "impact on the company" and "likelihood of occurrence" were extracted, and important risks and opportunities were identified.
+For each risk and opportunity identified, we used a 5-point scale to evaluate its impact on the company and likelihood of occurrence.
+As an overall evaluation, items with a high impact on the company and likelihood of occurrence were extracted, and important risks and opportunities were identified.

 Selected Climate Change Scenarios

-SSP1-1.9 was used for the 1.5°C scenario, and SSP5-8.5 for the 4°C scenario.
+SSP1-1.9*1 was used as a 1.5°C scenario, and SSP5-8.5*2 as a 4°C scenario.

 * SSP1-1.9: Assumes that warming is controlled to about 1.5°C above 1850-1900 levels by 2100 "after a slight overshoot" and that CO2 is reduced to net zero around the middle of this century.